Lex-DRL/AID-guide/Building_better_worlds.md

 >
 > Shepard:<br>
 > SUMMARY: human male, 30y, military, Alliance forces, first human Spectre.<br>
-> APPEAR: 189cm tall, 102.5kg, muscular, short military haircut, dark hair-color, brown eyes-color.
+> APPEAR: 189cm tall, 102.5kg, muscular, short military haircut, dark hair_color, brown eyes_color.
 </details>

 Note #1: the above example shows the use of special phrases like `30y` (no space).
 They're not just allowed but recommended to use: common phrases are treated as a single token and easy to understand for the AI.

 Note #2: the AI has shown that it correctly detects shortened keywords, like `APPE` and `SUMM`.
 Use those to reduce both chars and tokens count.

-Note #3: the dash (`-`) character [is treated by the AI specially](/AID%20WI%20Research%20Sheet.md#on-certain-characters).
+Note #3: the underscore (`_`) character [is treated by the AI specially](/AID%20WI%20Research%20Sheet.md#on-certain-characters).
 It connects adjacent words stronger (harder-better-faster... 😄) then a space.
-So for some sub-categories it's better to use names like `hair-color` instead of `hair color` or even just `color`.
-This way the AI understand better that you mean specifically **hair** color: not just some arbitrary color.
+So for some sub-categories it's better to use names like `hair_color` instead of `hair color` or even just `color`.
+This way the AI understand better that you mean specifically **hair** color: not just some arbitrary color.<br>
+Earlier, a dash (`-`) char did the same thing, but currently it's treated more like a mathematical minus, so if you see a recipe using dash to connect words, replace it with underscore instead.

 #### Don't use emojis and special characters
 Unicode emojis are supported but they cost 2 tokens.
 Use with caution, only if you really want to use those or an emoji as actually shorter and carries more meaning than a regular word.